Ralo93/classifiersDS/README.md

 ## General info
-First simple classifiers for the titanic dataset from [kaggle](https://www.kaggle.com/hesh97/titanicdataset-traincsv) I used jupyter notebooks to make myself a data exploration and data cleaning collection for future use. <br>
+First simple classifiers for the [titanic dataset](https://www.kaggle.com/hesh97/titanicdataset-traincsv) from kaggle.
+I used jupyter notebooks to make myself a data exploration and data cleaning collection for future use. <br>

 The project organization at the bottom shows where I want to go.
 The next step is to make the model portable.
 I recommend to look inside the notebooks to see what I am doing.
 I trained a logistic regression classifier, a decision tree classifier (once with entropy, once with gini) and a support vector machine. <p>